 While these devices are supposed to be made for rugged use, quality and durability are going to vary.
 If you want one of these for regular use on your excursion, then go for a higher grade light.

-I am very surprised the value you get for under $30.
+I am very surprised the value you get for the price.
 In fact, some of the more basic lights with a low crank input and a lot of light are $10 each.
 This has made me reconsider the types of flashlights and overall lighting choices we have in our home.

 Flashlights were always a big deal around our place.
 When Matt and I were living in that old camper trying to build our house and farm we relied a lot on flashlights.
 If a flashlight didn’t perform well we tossed it.
 When you have little or limited power then you have to make sure lights are scattered in key areas like by the doorway or beside the bed.